enigma-dev/enigma-dev/ENIGMAsystem/SHELL/Universal_System/Extensions/Steamworks/README.md

 ├── CMakelists.txt
 ├── Makefile
 ├── README.md
-├── setup_linux.sh
 ├── *.svg
+├── steamworks.h
+├── steamworks.cpp
-├── *.cpp
+├── *.h
-└── *.h
+└── *.cpp
 ```

-   - `Steamworks/game_client/SteamvXXX/` is the 1rd layer of the extension.
+   -  `Steamworks/gameclient/steambinder/SteamvXXX/` and `Steamworks/gameclient/steambinder/SteamFake/` is the 1rd layer of the
+      extension.
 It is the Steamworks SDK.
-   - `Steamworks/game_client/` is the 2nd layer of the extension.
+   -  `Steamworks/steambinder/` is the 2nd layer of the extension.
+It contains the code that binds the Steamworks SDK to the extension.
+   -  `Steamworks/gameclient/` is the 3rd layer of the extension.
 It contains the code that is directly calls the Steamworks API functions.
-   - `Steamworks/` is the 3rd layer of the extension.
+   -  `Steamworks/` is the 4th layer of the extension.
 It is the extension itself.
-   - Anything outside of `Steamworks` is considered part of the 4th layer that depends on Steamworks' extension.
+   -  Anything outside of `Steamworks` is considered part of the 5th layer that depends on Steamworks' extension.

 ## Steamworks Extension's Dependency Diagram